Brexit information for current students

 You should apply to the scheme as soon as possible, and before leaving the UK.
 You can leave the UK for up to two years without losing pre-settled status or for up to five years with settled status.

 - I am a national of Norway, Iceland, Liechtenstein or Switzerland.
 Can I apply to the EU Settlement Scheme?

 The EU Settlement Scheme is open to EEA citizens and Swiss nationals as well as EU citizens.

 - I am from the Irish Republic.
 Do I need to apply to the EU Settlement Scheme?

 The rights of Irish citizens residing in the UK are protected after the UK leaves the EU under the UK-Ireland Common Travel Area arrangements.
 This means that Irish citizens do not need to apply for the EU Settlement Scheme.

 What you’ll need to enter the UK will not change until at least 2021.

 EU/EEA/Swiss nationals will be able to continue to travel to the UK for short trips without requiring a visa.

-- If you are a Swiss national living in the UK on or before 31 December 2020, you will be able to use your national ID card until at least 31 December 2025.
+If you began living in the UK before 31 December 2020 and have status under the EU Settlement Scheme, you’ll be able to use your EEA or Swiss national identity card to enter the UK until at least 31 December 2025.

 Find out more on the UK Government’s website.